eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

 For this study, I utilized PCA and the Total Operating Characteristic (TOC) Curves to identify remote sensing indicators best for discriminating defoliation.
 PCA is a method of reducing data dimensionality by creating orthogonal linear axes to describe "components" of a dataset.
 TOC Curves are similar to Receiving Operatign Characteristic (ROC) Curves and evaluate the ability of index variables to identify presence or absence of a charactertisitic.

 The image below shows the first five components produced from PCA.
 Red-colors indicate a positive correlation between a variable and component, while blue-colors indicate a negative correlation.
 In this case, I think the most important component to examine is Component 1, especically when compared to the the TOC results in the next section.
 I think this component differentiates between the Foliated and Defoliated pixel.
-More specifically, I think Band 5, NDVI, NDMI, TC Greeness, and TC Wetness are the variables most associated with Defoliation.
+More specifically, I think Band 5, NDVI, NDMI, TC Greeness, and TC Wetness are the variables most important variables for differentiating Defoliation.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54719919/88841294-c00e5900-d1ab-11ea-9563-00ea97a2be04.jpeg">
 </p>

 This table shows the eigenvalues and percent variance explained by each component.
+Component 1 explains approximately 72% of the data variance.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54719919/88841146-82113500-d1ab-11ea-9cfb-a37f4a770281.png">